Christmas Candy Cane Macarons (Vegan)

 Once baked, let the macarons cool completely before removing them from the tray.
 Pair them up with similar sized and shaped macaron halves.

-Prepare your buttercream filling by mixing together 70g of vegan butter, 350g of icing sugar and 1/2 a teaspoon of peppermint extract.
+Prepare your buttercream filling by mixing together 70g of vegan margarine, 350g of icing sugar and 1/2 a teaspoon of peppermint extract.
+If you don’t want peppermint macarons, feel free to add vanilla extract instead.

 Once smooth, give it a whisk with an electric whisk or stand mixer until it becomes pale and fluffy.